edgeofmoon/Rendering/RankVis/Readme.txt

 https://github.com/edgeofmoon/Rendering

 Description:
 This solution contains multiple projects.
-RankVis is used for the final experiments.
+RankVis should be used for the experiments.
 RankVis was used for two experiments:
 1) The dMRI visualization study
 This study compared four encoding methods combined with two shapes for an aggregated comparison task;